Receptions and Exhibits

 Located in the East Liberty neighborhood near Shadyside, Bakery Square is an open-air shopping and office development and home to Google.
 This mixed-use, LEED-certified lifestyle center offers a new urban aesthetic that integrates historic architecture with new construction.
 Photo: © Adam Isovitsch.
 Courtesy of Greater Pittsburgh Convention & Visitors Bureau

 Part of Pittsburgh’s evolution from a city choked by smog and coal dust to one of the nation’s most livable places has been the embrace of green buildings.
 From non-profit nature centers to for-profit bank buildings, Pittsburgh is lighting the urban sustainability pathway with LEED-certified structures that help clean the air, reduce dependence on fossil fuels and brighten the skyline.
 But the city and The University of Pittsburgh are also working to make sure that green buildings don’t just go to those with the most “green” to pay.
 On this tour, local experts will take you through some of the highlights, visiting innovative projects in a low-income neighborhood as well as a city park, Pitt’s campus and the blooming (and green) Phipps Conservatory.
 Total drive time – 1 hour.
+Coverage.

 Robert Aumer Jr., Design Partner, Bohlin Cywinski Jackson